-Although there are many divorce and family law firms in New York state, the experienced and knowledgeable attorneys at Zimmer, Mathiesen & Associates have more than thirty-five years experience handling divorce and family law cases.
-This firm has an extensive knowledge of the current New York divorce law and has the ability to achieve a favorable outcome in your case whether it be through settlement negotiations or through a trial.
+Although there are many divorce and family law firms in New York state, the experienced and knowledgeable attorneys at Zimmer, Mathiesen & Associates have more than twenty-five years experience handling divorce and family law cases.
+This firm has extensive knowledge of current New York divorce law and has the ability to achieve a favorable outcome in your case whether it be through settlement negotiations or through a trial.

 Speak to a Divorce Expert

 BEST SWITCH I EVER MADE, GREAT ATTORNEY THAT PRODUCED RESULTS